openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 import std.collection.*
 ```

-You can use the HashSet type to construct a Collection containing only unique elements.
+You can use the HashSet type to construct a Collection that contains only unique elements.

 Cangjie uses `HashSet<T>` to represent the HashSet type, where T denotes the element type of the HashSet.
 T must be a type that implements both the Hashable and `Equatable<T>` interfaces, such as numeric values or String.